core-wg/senml-spec/draft-jennings-core-senml.md

-In adition to the units in this table, any of the Unified Code for Units of Measure {{UCUM}} in case sensitive form (c/s column) can be prepended by the string "UCUM:" and used in SEML.
+In adition to the units in this table, any of the Unified Code for Units of Measure {{UCUM}} in case sensitive form (c/s column) can be prepended by the string "UCUM:" and used in SenML.

 | Symbol | Description                                                                                       | Reference |
 | m      | meter                                                                                             | RFC-AAAA  |